xbony2/ForgeGroove/README.md

 	}
 }

-apply plugin: 'groovy'
+apply plugin: "groovy"
 //...

 dependencies {
-	compiles files("libs/forgegroove-1.0.0a.jar") //Yeah hokay homie, I don't have a maven, I don't know how to use maven, I don't even know how to spell maven.
+	compile files("libs/forgegroove-1.0.0a.jar") //Yeah hokay homie, I don't have a maven, I don't know how to use maven, I don't even know how to spell maven.
 In theory CurseForge has an automatic maven or somethin' but not even Jesus can help you figure out how to use that.
 Just download the damn file or something.
 Not like this is experimental anyway.
 }

 //...